 What is developmental editing?

-A developmental edit is a thorough and in-depth edit of your entire manuscript.
-It is an examination of all the elements of your writing, from single words and the phrasing of individual sentences, to overall structure and style.
+Developmental editing is a thorough and in-depth review of your entire manuscript.
+It examines all the elements of your writing, from individual words and sentences to overall structure and style.
 In fiction, this edit will also address any issues related to plot and characterization.
-Good developmental editing will also bear in mind your target audience and will judge your work in relation to professional industry standards and expectations.
-Only once your manuscript has been cut, reshaped, revised, and developed will it be ready for a copy edit and proofread.
+Good developmental editing will bear your target audience in mind and assess your work in relation to industry standards and expectations.
+Only once your manuscript has been revised, reshaped, and developed will it be ready for a copy edit and proofread.
 But where can you find a developmental editor with the right experience to take your story to the next level?

 What is the difference between developmental editing and copy editing?

-Whilst all types of editing clearly have some overlap, there are crucial differences between developmental editing and copy editing.
-Copy editors are technicians of language.
-They look at a manuscript from the perspective of grammar, punctuation, word choice, and consistency (did your character’s eye color change between chapters?).
-Developmental editors are also concerned with these detailed aspects of writing, but tends to consider all these elements under one umbrella.
-The copy editing that follows a developmental edit reviews the manuscript with a more single-minded approach, looking at grammar, inconsistencies and substituting weak words and phrases for more powerful alternatives.
+Whilst all types of editing have some overlap, there are crucial differences between developmental editing and copy editing.
+Copy editors are language technicians.
+They look at manuscripts from the perspective of grammar, punctuation, word choice, and consistency (did your character’s eye color change between chapters?).
+Developmental editors are also concerned with these detailed aspects of writing — but will tend to address them broadly.
+The copy editing that follows a developmental edit will involve a single-minded approach, looking at grammar, inconsistencies, and substituting weak words and phrases for more powerful alternatives.
 After a round of developmental editing — also called structural or substantive editing — a manuscript can change significantly; for inexperienced writers, accepting direct and honest feedback can be a difficult experience.
 Much of what you have spent many weeks, months, or even years writing can be cut, shaped, moved, or heavily criticized.
 For this reason, only consider copy editing after all your developmental work has been completed.